INFO442-Team2/Seattle-Sustenance/Team-2-Wiki.markdown

 question requires a specific person to answer it, then they should @ that person to get the answer from them.

 # **Agenda 4/14**
-Team 2 - Seattle Sustenance

-Team Member Accomplishments
+**Team Member Accomplishments**
-Kaitlyn - Sharing with the class about what we talk about in breakout session Kevin - Doing the GitHub stuff, assigning issues Robert - Coming up with Seattle Sustenance
+- Kaitlyn - Sharing with the class about what we talk about in breakout session
+- Kevin - Doing the GitHub stuff, assigning issues
+- Robert - Coming up with Seattle Sustenance
-Soham - Actively contributing in last meeting and working on the design
+- Soham - Actively contributing in last meeting and working on the design

 **TODO:**
 - Check on progress of GitHub issues created last week